spiffe/go-spiffe/v2/examples/spiffe-jwt-using-proxy/README.md

 	})
 ```
 Where:
-- ctx is a `context.Context`. `FetchJWTSVID` blocks until a response is received or this context times out or is cancelled.
+- ctx is a `context.Context`. `FetchJWTSVID` method blocks until a response is received or this context times out or is cancelled.
-- audience is the intended recipient of the JWT-SVID, by default it is `spiffe://example.org/server`, otherwise it is equals to the value passed as the first argument of the client's executable.
+- audience is the intended recipient of the JWT-SVID.
+By default it is `spiffe://example.org/server`, otherwise it is equal to the value passed as the first argument of the client's executable.

 Then, the client uses the JWT-SVID to set a bearer token to the request's `Authorization` header:
 ```go